 A worn needle can block flow or cause gas to leak into the oil.

-When this happens, I prefer to replace the complete carburettor.
+When this happens, I prefer to replace the complete carburetor.

-Blow some carb cleaner into the needle seat on the carburettor.
+Blow some carb cleaner into the needle seat on the carburetor.

 Still no flow - Remove & clean carburetor, consider replacing complete unit.

 Some carburetors have the seal in the tip of the needle and others have the seal in the carburetor.
 Carb removed for demo.

 The pumped system is as said very similar.
 Check that the gas filter supply to the pump is OK.

 The fuel pump, operates by the pulsing of crankcase pressure which is supplied by the hose pipe seen in the center of the lower picture.

 Check this pipe is secure and undamaged, sometimes they perish.

 To test the pump - Remove the output line on the left and crank over the engine.
 No fuel flow - Replace pump.